ProgrammerAL/code-updater/README.md

 ## Installing Locally vs Downloading the Code

 The tool can be very opinionated.
-When updating packages it will only update to the latest version.
+For example, when updating packages it will only update to the latest version.
 If the tool does some things you can't use for your projects, you can download the code, make changes, and keep that for yourself (OSS FTW).
 If this is something you have to do, feel free to file an issue in the repo and and we can discuss it.
+Maybe a change you need can be incorporated into the project.

 ## Required 3rd Party Software